PicnicSupermarket/pingdom-probes-aws-whitelist/README.md

 optional arguments:
-  -h, --help            show this help message and exit --whitelist WHITELIST
+  -h, --help            show this help message and exit --region REGION       The AWS region where the security groups are located;
+                        defaults to the environment's default region --whitelist WHITELIST
                         The URL at which the IP whitelist is located; must contain one one IP per line